rsvim/rfc/6-ColoringAndSyntaxParser.md

 I believe tree-sitter is the best choice because both itself and its community are actively maintained, it also has a clear documentation.
 The challenges for rsvim are:

 1. How to automatically download pre-built C parser dynamic libraries, to avoid local compiling parsers for users.
-2. How to avoid the slow speed of parsing the whole file when user first opens a source code text file.
+2. How to avoid the slow parsing speed on super big source files on first opening.
 3. How to make the syntaxes pluggable with rsvim editor.
 As rsvim is designed with a strong concept of being as a javascript-runtime, all plugins are actually packages that can be installed/removed/upgraded by a package management tool (just like `node` and `npm`), thus the `rsvim` binary will not embed any plugins inside itself.
 While we will provide some **official** plugins for rsvim and users can choose not to install them, if community has create better plugins, which is a common case for Vim editors.

 ### Avoid Local Compilation